ZhihaoZhang0618/hdl_localization_gps/README.md

 # hdl_localization_gps
 add heading and fix messages on the base of
  <a href="https://github.com/koide3/hdl_localization">hdl_localization</a>

-\Good performance with GNSS RTK.
+Good performance with GNSS RTK.

 ## Load
 - ***/utm_file***
+  - lat lon high heading when start mapping.
+  - heading:
-  - lat lon high heading(ENU) when start mapping
+   - I used Lio-sam to mapping, and turned useImuHeadingInitialization to false.In addition, I wrote a program to save lat lon high heading when start mapping.
+   - N is zero, and chockwise is +.

 ## Sub
 My addition: